Discovering the Network Granger Causality in Large Vector Autoregressive Models: Introduction

 \subsection{Organization and notation}

 The paper is organized as follows.
-Section \ref{sec:model} formally defines the VAR model.
-Section \ref{sec:inf} proposes two methods for discovering the networks based on a multiple testing.
+Section \ref{sec:model} defines the VAR model.
+Section \ref{sec:inf} proposes two methods and a robustification technique for discovering the networks based on a multiple test.
 Section \ref{sec:theory} explores the statistical theory for the FDR control and power guarantee of our methods.
 Section \ref{sec:MC} confirms the finite sample validity via Monte Carlo experiments.
 Section \ref{sec:ee} applies our methods to large datasets.
 Section \ref{sec:concl} concludes.
-All the proofs of our theoretical results and supplemental analyses are collected in Supplementary Materials.
+All the proofs and additional analyses are collected in Supplementary Material.